-In a typical year, Gesher extends the classroom well beyond our walls, Gesher students experience life and learning in Washington, D.C., Philadelphia, TEVA at Pearlstone Retreat Center, Israel and more.
+In a typical year, Gesher extends the classroom well beyond our walls.
+Gesher students experience life and learning in Washington, D.C., Philadelphia, TEVA at Pearlstone Retreat Center, Israel and more.
 It is through these experiences out in the world that Gesher students grow into confident, critical thinkers, ready for adventure and able to face challenges along the way.

 Students spend three nights at the Pearlstone Retreat Center while they participate in TEVA programming to learn more about stewardship of the earth.

 Students take an overnight trip to Philadelphia and visit the National Museum of American Jewish History and other important landmarks in the birthplace of American democracy.